Richard Pierard

-Richard V. Pierard (May 29, 1934 – February 24, 2025) was a historian and professor at Indiana State University in Terre Haute, Indiana.
-Although an evangelical, he was best known for his critiques of evangelicalism, particularly the collaboration of evangelical leaders and denominations with right-wing politicians and ideologues.
+Richard Victor Pierard (May 29, 1934 – February 24, 2025) was an American historian and professor at Indiana State University whose work addressed evangelicalism, civil religion, Baptist history, and Christianity in public life.

 Early life and education

 Richard Victor Pierard was born on May 29, 1934 in Chicago, Illinois, and raised in Richland, Washington.
 His parents were Jack P. and Diana F. Pierard.
 After serving in the United States Army from 1954–1956, he completed his undergraduate degree in history at California State University–Los Angeles (CSULA) in 1958 and obtained an MA in history at CSULA a year later.
 He earned a PhD in modern European history from the University of Iowa in 1964.
-During his time at Iowa, he met fellow evangelical graduate students Robert D. Linder and Robert G. Clouse, forming a scholarly collaboration that spanned their careers, particularly in the 1960s and 1970s.
+At Iowa, he met fellow evangelical graduate students Robert D. Linder and Robert G. Clouse.
+The three collaborated on several books during the 1960s and 1970s.

 Academic career

 In 1964, Pierard began teaching modern European history at Indiana State University.
 He remained at Indiana State until his retirement in 2000.
 Afterward, he became a scholar in residence and the Stephen Phillips Professor of History at Gordon College in Wenham, Massachusetts, until his second retirement in 2006.

 Pierard was a founding member of the Conference on Faith and History and served as its secretary-treasurer from 1967 to 2004.
-He was an active member of several other professional organizations, including the International Association for Mission Studies, the American Historical Association, and the Evangelical Theological Society, where he served as president in 1985.
+Pierard was also a member of the International Association for Mission Studies, the American Historical Association, and the Evangelical Theological Society, serving as president of the latter in 1985.

-Pierard also served as a visiting professor at various institutions, including Regent College, Fuller Theological Seminary, the University of Otago in New Zealand, and the South Asia Institute of Advanced Christian Studies.
+Pierard also was a visiting professor at various institutions, including Regent College, Fuller Theological Seminary, the University of Otago in New Zealand, and the South Asia Institute of Advanced Christian Studies.
 Additionally, he was a research fellow at the University of Aberdeen and a Fulbright professor at the University of Frankfurt and the University of Halle.

-Beyond academia, Pierard engaged in public service and religious organizations, including serving as a Democratic Party precinct committeeman, a board member of Evangelicals for Social Action, and an advisory committee member for Americans United for Separation of Church and State.
+He also served as a Democratic Party precinct committeeman, a board member of Evangelicals for Social Action, and an advisory committee member for Americans United for Separation of Church and State.

-His contributions were recognized with several honors, including a Fulbright scholarship at the University of Hamburg (1962-63) and the Terre Award for Outstanding Community Service in Religion (1991).
+In addition, Pierard received a Fulbright scholarship at the University of Hamburg (1962-63) and the Terre Award for Outstanding Community Service in Religion (1991).